Links for K-12 Teachers | Assessment Assistance | On-Line Practice Modules | Daily Dose of the Web

 Defend an estimate for the volume of a container

-2. Estimating How Much Your Fish Weighs - two suggestions that depend upon figuring out the volume of a fish (A free site that may occasionally exceed its allocated data transfer)
+2. Estimating How Much Your Fish Weighs - two suggestions that depend upon figuring out the volume of a fish [This expired link is available through the Wayback Machine Internet Archive.
+If the page doesn't load quickly click on Impatient? at the bottom right of the page.]

 Add, subtract, and perform scalar multiplication on matrices using appropriate technology